shahiro770/MaxBipartiteMatcher/README.md

 #### Wikipedia Has Everything

 Well that wasn't so interesting.
-How about this one from the [this page on wikipedia](https://en.wikipedia.org/wiki/Bipartite_graph)?
+How about this one from [this page on wikipedia](https://en.wikipedia.org/wiki/Bipartite_graph)?

 <img src="/README/Images/xywiki.png" width="600" height="600">